 HEPR develops and implements programs and activities to advance the fair and prudent acquisition and management of real property.

-Research Focus: The Office's research efforts focus on encouraging local scale effectiveness and national scale relevance for the acquisition and management of highway real property interests; developing methodology, technology, and systems appropriate for right of way agencies; advancing technological innovations for property management routines such as integrated database resources and Internet access.
-This is particularly important for Outdoor Advertising Control and access management concerns.
+Research Focus: The Office's research efforts focus on encouraging local scale effectiveness and national scale relevance for the acquisition and management of highway real property interests; developing methodology, technology, and systems appropriate for right of way agencies; and advancing technological innovations for property management routines such as integrated database resources and internet access.
+This is particularly important for outdoor advertising control and access management concerns.